 When the starting pistol fires, your “one-of-a-kind city tour” begins.
 If you’re not battling it out for the prize money, you’ll be able to enjoy plenty of sightseeing along the way.
 The race starts on Pieschener Allee facing the Heinz Steyer Stadium.
 Straight ahead, you’ll see the Yenidze building, also known as the “Tobacco Mosque”.
-A left turn takes you toward the Congress Center and two right turns will lead you over the Marien bridge.
-Tip: If you want to pass other runners here, stay to the far left!
-As you cross the Elbe river for the first time, you’ll catch a great view of the old town with famous landmarks such as the Royal Palace and the Cathedral.
+A left turn takes you toward the Congress Center and two turns you will lead you to the Ostra-Allee.
+After passing the famous Zwinger you’ll catch a great view of the Semper Opera, the Royal Palace and the Cathedral.

 The half marathon route is the same as the first round of the marathon (start time is at 10.30 a.m.).
 The beginning third of the route takes you through the Inner and Outer Neustadt.
 The Dresden Inner Neustadt is home to several cultural institutions and museums including the Erich Kästner Museum located at Albertplatz and the Museum of Ethnology in the Japanese Palace.
 Course highlights include Palaisplatz, Königstrasse and the Dreikönigskirche.
 After reaching Albertplatz after kilometer 4, you’ll head to the Outer Neustadt via Rothenburger Strasse.
 The Outer Neustadt is one of the largest and best preserved Gründerzeit-style quarters in Europe, well-known today for its vibrant culture and numerous restaurants, pubs, and shops.
 You’ll get a good taste of the “Neustadt flair” as you run down Louisenstrasse and Kamenzer Strasse.